Baker's yeast: Industrial production

-The yeast grows from hundreds kg in the intermediate and stock fermentor to tens of thousands kg in the trade fermentor, where most yeast is produced.
+The yeast grows from hundreds of kilograms in the intermediate and stock fermentor to tens of thousands of kilograms in the trade fermentor, where most yeast is produced.
 The earlier stages produce more ethanol and other alcohols, while in the final stages ethanol production is suppressed up to 95% by controlling the amount of oxygen and sugar, in order to increase the yeast production instead.

 The industry is highly concentrated, with five companies holding up to 80% of the worldwide market for dry yeast as of 2006.
 While dry yeast is exported over long distances and mostly sold in the developing countries, industrial customers often prefer to supply fresh yeast from local facilities, with a single wholesaler having up to 90% of the liquid yeast market in the UK in 2006.
 In the US companies like Lesaffre Group, AB Vista, GB Plange and AB Mauri produced hundreds of thousands of metric tons of yeast in 2012.